TrellixVulnTeam/swahilipython_SCMU/Doc/library/fileinput.rst

 --------------

-This module implements a helper class and functions to quickly write a loop over standard input or a list of files.
+This module implements a helper kundi and functions to quickly write a loop over standard input or a list of files.
 If you just want to read or write one file see :func:`open`.

 The typical use is::

-   import fileinput
+   agiza fileinput
    for line in fileinput.input():
        process(line)